scott7414/ghl-growth-tools-zapier/custom-objects/search.md

 ---

 ## ✅ Example: Field Does Not Exist
+_This example returns records where the `description` field is missing or empty._

 ```json
 {